 4. Conversions and Qualifications Were Seasonal

-For Software Advice, conversions peaked during the first few months of 2013.
+For Software Advice, conversions peaked during the first few months of the year.
 The report attributes this to budget renewals and new funds becoming available.

 Something interesting happened during the summer months.
 Fewer leads submitted forms on landing pages than average, but a higher percentage of them were qualified through a follow up phone call with Software Advice’s sales team.
 This is probably because the sales team had more time and resources available to focus on fewer leads, making for more effective follow up.

 These seasonal fluctuations were unique to Software Advice’s business, so they might not apply to you.
 Ultimately, you’ll have to collect and analyze your own visitor data to spot any seasonal shifts.

 5. Holiday Buyer Activity Was Unpredictable